courtneyolivia/web-scraper/README.md

 <h2><b>Overview</b></h2>
-A web app that lets users view and leave comments on the latest news.
+Web-Scraper is a web app that lets users view and leave comments on the latest news articles posted on CNN.

 <h2><b>Technologies Used</b></h2>